JoinColony/colonyJS/docs/_Docs_Quickstart.md

   // Log networkClient in the console so we can poke around console.log(networkClient);

+  // Get an instance of the Meta Colony! const metaColonyClient = await networkClient.getMetaColonyClient();

+  // Log metaColonyClient in the console so we can poke around console.log(metaColonyClient);

   // Create a new Token contract const tokenAddress = await networkClient.createToken({
     name: 'CoolonyToken',